-The Western Gateway Economic Connectivity Study identified improvements to the M5 Cross Country corridor, adjacent in the east to the Midlands and Gloucestershire to Wales route, as providing the highest economic benefits of the 15 corridors appraised.
-The study forecast agglomeration of £772 millon, additional gross value added (GVA) of £1.3 billion and £207 million in land value gains attributed to improvements on the corridor.
+The Western Gateway Economic Connectivity Study identified improvements to the M5 Cross Country corridor, adjacent in the west to the South Midlands route, as providing the highest economic benefits of the 15 corridors appraised.
+The study forecast agglomeration of £772 million, additional gross value added (GVA) of £1.3 billion and £207 million in land value gains attributed to improvements on the corridor.
 The intention of these connectivity improvements is to boost productivity and employment, particularly in high tech sectors; and housing delivery.